 Engaging Students in Interdisciplinary Learning

-The Costs of War Project's Campus Initiative provides resources for educators seeking to engage their undergraduate students in interdisciplinary conversations about the post-9/11 wars and their costs, as well as alternatives for a de-militarized future.
-Educators can access resources like multimedia, visual aids and activities and engage with Costs of War issues in and out of the classroom.
-Click here to get involved by signing up for the Teaching the Costs of War newsletter and/or adding your name to our campaign of scholars committed to helping end endless wars.
+The Costs of War project provides teaching resources for educators seeking to engage their students in interdisciplinary conversations about the post-9/11 wars and their costs, as well as alternatives for a de-militarized future.
+Educators can access resources like multimedia, visual aids and activities to engage with Costs of War issues in and out of the classroom.
+The Educator Spotlight series highlights firsthand accounts from professors teaching about the costs of war in their classrooms and why it is crucially important to do so.

 A collection of videos, infographics, syllabi, and more to support instructors in bringing dialogue about the human, political, and economic costs of the post-9/11 wars to the classroom.